huaweicloud-latam/knowledge-base/docs/databases/ugo/migrating-mysql-to-gaussdb.md

 Click “View Details” next to the objects that failed to be converted to analyze the reason for the errors and rectify those errors.

-{% include image.html post=page.path file="image23.png)
+{% include image.html post=page.path file="image23.png" %}

-On this screen, make the necessary modifications in the right-hand window (Target" %} so that the migrated object is compatible with the target database.
+On this screen, make the necessary modifications in the right-hand window (Target) so that the migrated object is compatible with the target database.
 After making the necessary modifications, click “Save”.

 {% include image.html post=page.path file="image24.png" %}